coreinfrastructure/best-practices-badge/doc/criteria.md

   SHOULD criteria must be met OR the rationale for not implementing the criterion must be documented, and all SUGGESTED criteria have to be considered (rated as met or unmet).
+  In some cases a URL may be required as part of the criterion's justification.
 - The text "(Future criterion)" marks criteria that are not currently required, but may be required in the future.